Summer Academy

 See High School Credit Course details below.

-The Middle school program will run from June 10-21.
+The Middle school program will run from June 9-20 with no classes on June 19th.
 All classes will also be held on Lake Forest Academy's campus.
 The Middle School program will have a variety of offerings over two weeks – a week-long morning session from 8:30-11:30 a.m. and a week-long afternoon session from 12:15-3:15 p.m. (campers can participate in both sessions and have a complimentary lunch on campus).
-The cost of the Middle School program will be $350 for one session per week and $1,200 for four sessions over the two weeks of Summer Academy for middle school students.
-Please contact Shannon Bradac to receive the four session discount code that can be applied at checkout.
+The cost of Middle School camps will be $500/camp during session one, $400/camp during session two, and a discounted total of $1,600 for four sessions over the two weeks of Summer Academy for middle school students.
+Please contact Shannon Dey to receive the four session discount code that can be applied at checkout.
 For campers registering from the same household for all four sessions, a sibling discount of 10 percent is available.
-Registration deadline is Monday, May 20.
+Registration deadline is Monday, May 19.

 See Middle School STEAM Camp tab above for camp details.